Dear BLCF Friends,

 5 And he shall be their peace.

-There are many groups today who appear to have the misguided idea that the Father in heaven is somehow subject to the whims of extreme groups and that He can be manipulated into bringing the Final Judgement if they initiate a mighty conflict.
-This did not happen in either of the great World wars and will not happen in any of the pseudo-religious conflicts around the globe today.
-It did not work, either, in the Crusades of the middle ages.
+There are many individuals and groups today who appear to have the misguided idea that the Father in heaven is somehow subject to the whims of extreme individuals or groups and that He can be manipulated into bringing the Final Judgement if they initiate a mighty conflict.
+This did not happen in either of the great World Wars and will not happen in any of the pseudo-religious conflicts around the globe today.
+It did not work, either, in the Crusades of the middle ages or today’s COVID-19 Pandemic.

 The Coming Glory of the Temple